stuartellis/sve-personal-website/content/articles/mise-en-place.md

 The mise tool is a single executable file that is written in Rust.
 This enables you to use mise in any environment, including [continuous integration systems](https://mise.jdx.dev/continuous-integration.html) like GitHub Actions.

-> The mise tool is designed to replace [asdf](https://asdf-vm.com/), an older version manager.
-It addresses [security and usability issues with the design of asdf](https://mise.jdx.dev/dev-tools/comparison-to-asdf.html).
+It uses text files in the TOML format to store configuration information about tool versions, task definitions and variables.
+You can place configuration files in the root directory of a project to set project-level options, in your home directory for global defaults, or in [other locations](https://mise.jdx.dev/configuration.html) to handle particular requirements.

+You can also add [lockfiles](https://mise.jdx.dev/dev-tools/mise-lock.html) to pin the exact versions of the software that mise installs and uses.
+This feature is currently _experimental_, which means that the format of the lockfiles may change with future versions of mise.

-Where possible, mise uses [secure installation methods](https://mise.jdx.dev/registry.html#backends) for tools, and verifies the content of downloads.
+Where possible, mise uses [secure installation methods](https://mise.jdx.dev/registry.html#backends) for software, and verifies the content of downloads.
 Unfortunately, some software can only be supported with legacy _asdf_ plugins.
 These plugins only run on UNIX-based systems, and may not support verifying downloads.
 Refer to the [mise registry](https://mise.jdx.dev/registry.html#tools) for a list of available tools and the installation methods that are used.

-> [mise supports Microsoft Windows](https://mise.jdx.dev/faq.html#windows-support).
-It cannot install some tools on Windows, because they require _asdf_ plugins.
+> The mise tool is designed to be able to replace [asdf](https://asdf-vm.com/), an older version manager, so it supports asdf plugins.
+It addresses [security and usability issues with the design of asdf](https://mise.jdx.dev/dev-tools/comparison-to-asdf.html).

 ## Setting Up mise on Developer Systems

+> [mise itself supports Microsoft Windows](https://mise.jdx.dev/faq.html#windows-support).
+It cannot install tools that require _asdf_ plugins on Windows.

-The mise project offers [many installation options](https://mise.jdx.dev/installing-mise.html), including [Homebrew](http://brew.sh/), [WinGet](https://learn.microsoft.com/en-us/windows/package-manager/winget/) and [Scoop](https://scoop.sh/) and packages for most popular Linux distributions.
+The mise project offers [many installation options](https://mise.jdx.dev/installing-mise.html).
+Consider using these tools for developer systems, since they enable you to update mise:

+- [Homebrew](http://brew.sh/) for macOS and Linux systems
+- [WinGet](https://learn.microsoft.com/en-us/windows/package-manager/winget/) or [Scoop](https://scoop.sh/) for Microsoft Windows

 If necessary, you can use [a shell script](https://mise.jdx.dev/installing-mise.html#https-mise-run) to install it on Linux and macOS systems.

-Consider using Homebrew to install _mise_ on your development systems for macOS and Linux.
-Homebrew enables you to update the development tools on the system with minimal effort.

 Regardless of how you install it, [mise requires extra tools to verify downloads](https://mise.jdx.dev/tips-and-tricks.html#software-verification).
 Linux systems often include the GnuPG tool.
 To install GnuPG on other operating systems, use the same method that you used to install mise.
 You can then use mise to install _cosign_ and _slsa-verifier_.